memthw/forge/readme.md

 With some formats (e.g., ZIP), false positives can occur: an incorrect password may pass the checking algorithm even though the content is not correctly decrypted.
 In that case, run the cracker again — it will ignore the wrong password.

+When Auto decrypt option is selecte the decrypted file is store as child of the parent file (to preserve original data).
+To access it double click the encrypted file.

 ![Screenshot of cracker](images/cracker.png)

 #### Common passwords